Skip to content

 Plus a handful of supporting services: Cloudflare Tunnels for secure external access, AdGuard Home for DNS-level ad blocking, a homelab dashboard, and more.

-What I Learned
+What I learned

 RAM Is the Real Bottleneck

 Every service is defined in a Docker Compose file.
-That file IS the documentation.
-It captures every port mapping, volume mount, environment variable, and dependency.
+That file is the documentation.
+It captures every port mapping, volume mount, environment variable and dependency.
 When something breaks, I read the compose file, not a wiki article.
 When I want to rebuild, I run one command.

-Automation Compounds
+Automation compounds

 The first n8n workflow I built saved me 5 minutes a day.
 The tenth saved me an hour.
 The thirtieth replaced an entire category of manual work.
-Automation isn't linear.
-Each workflow you build makes the next one easier because you've already solved the shared problems (LLM calls, notification routing, error handling).

 The Cost Comparison